Yahya Ghaffari: Death

 The exact dates of his birth and death are unknown.
 However, based on evidence and documentation, he was alive until 1324 AH (circa 1905 AD).
 According to the Metropolitan Museum of Art's database, his death is estimated to have occurred between 1273 and 1284 SH (1894–1905 AD), which aligns with the aforementioned date.

 The incident of Abu Torab Ghaffari's death

 One of the significant events in Abul-Hasan Salés's life was the suicide of Abu Torab Ghaffari in his house.
 It is said that Abul-Hasan Salés neglected to save him.
-Some sources suggest that this behavior was due to his jealousy of Mirza Abutorab's artistic talent.
+Some sources suggest that this behavior was due to his jealousy of Mirza Abu Torab's artistic talent.
 He lived through the era of Mozaffar ad-Din Shah, and his works and activities formed a part of the Qajar era's artistic heritage.